hcxxstl/hcxxstl/_posts/2021-07-27-Vivado-ila.md

 $ debug_hw --vivado --host qce-alveo01 --ltx_file debug_nets.ltx
 ```

+Alternatively, you can run Vivado hardware manager somewhere else and connect to remote target.
+First `open target` and connect to the hw_server at `host_name:3121`, then add virtual cable `host_name:10200`.
+Finally add the ltx file and you are ready to go.

 In the Vivado you can see the ILA module.
 Setup and run ILA trigger for your debugging.

-Finally press Enter to continue running the host program (enqueue the kernel).
+Finally, press Enter to continue running the host program (enqueue the kernel).

 Now you can observe the captured waveform.
 Iterate this step 4 as required.